ruebentiow/sentiment-analysis/README.md

 Take for example:
 ```
-I am not sad.
+"I am not sad.
 I am not unhappy.
 I am not feeling worse than yesterday."
 ```

 In this scenario, it would result with a negative sentiment because words like ```sad```, ```unhappy``` and ```worse``` would be associated with a negative score.